For students entering the program during or after the fall of 2022, the course requirements are as follows:

-The following requirements apply to all current G1 students and those who entered the program during or after the fall of 2018.
+The following requirements apply to students who entered the program between the fall of 2018 and fall 2021 (inclusive).

-The formal residence requirement for the PhD is sixteen four-credit courses devoted to advanced study.
+The formal residence requirement for the PhD is 16 four-credit courses devoted to advanced study.

-Within the Statistics Department all courses marked 200 and above in the course catalog qualifies as advanced study, as does 398, while Statistics Department courses marked 199 and below do not qualify.
+Within the Department of Statistics all courses marked 200 and above in the course catalog qualifies as advanced study, as does 398, while Department of Statistics courses marked 199 and below do not qualify.

 All PhD students are encouraged to consult with the director of graduate studies or department chair, when desired, in addition to their assigned advisor.